jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 ## Getting Started

 Welcome to the first step in your journey to mastering full stack Node.js web development.
-In this article we will look at what Node.js is, why it's useful, and how to get started using it.
+In this article we'll look at what Node.js is, why it's useful, and how to get started using it.

 This article provides a lot of background on Node.js, so if you already have it installed and want to jump right in, feel free to skip on to part 2.